 - 1.7.
-Once adopted, the Local Plan will provide a robust and up-to-date policy framework to guide future development within the Borough. - Specifically, this Local Plan document and associated Adopted Policies Map will: - Replace the remaining saved policies of the Halton UDP (adopted April 2005). - Refresh and update, selected policies of the Core Strategy (adopted April 2013). b. - Include allocations of land for residential, employment, retail, leisure and other land c. - Identify areas to be designated and protected for landscape, nature conservation, d. environmental and heritage reasons. - Provide policies to guide decision making in the development management process. e. - Replace the existing UDP Proposals Map f.
+Once adopted, the Local Plan will provide a robust and up-to-date policy framework to guide future development within the Borough. - 1.8.
+Specifically, this Local Plan document and associated Adopted Policies Map will: - a.
+Replace the remaining saved policies of the Halton UDP (adopted April 2005). - b.
+Refresh and update, selected policies of the Core Strategy (adopted April 2013). - c.
+Include allocations of land for residential, employment, retail, leisure and other land uses. - d.
+Identify areas to be designated and protected for landscape, nature conservation, environmental and heritage reasons. - e.
+Provide policies to guide decision making in the development management process. - f.
+Replace the existing UDP Proposals Map